Normal urine color ranges from pale yellow to deep amber — the result of a pigment called urochrome and how diluted or concentrated the urine is.

 Normal urine color varies, depending on how much water you drink.
 Fluids dilute the yellow pigments in urine, so the more you drink, the clearer your urine looks.
 When you drink less, the color becomes more concentrated.
 Severe dehydration can produce urine the color of amber.

-But sometimes urine can turn colors far beyond what's normal, including red, blue, green, dark brown and cloudy white.
+But urine can turn colors far beyond what's normal, including red, blue, green, dark brown and cloudy white.

 When to see a doctor